La Dame de Montrose Saint-Estèphe 2019 - Second vin

 About the estate:

-Entrepreneurs Martin and Olivier Bouygues have owned this famous classified growth since 2006.
-They expertly cultivate one of the Médoc's finest terroirs, which has repeatedly distinguished itself in the past by producing wines that can reach, or even exceed, the level of the first growths.
-When the year is hot and dry, as was the case in 2003, 2009, 2010, and even 2011, Montrose offers exceptional distinction.
-Hervé Berland, who now manages it, is taking it to a level of definition and precision never before seen here.
+Entrepreneurs Martin and Olivier Bouygues have owned this renowned classified growth since 2006.
+They have masterfully cultivated one of the Médoc’s finest terroirs, which has repeatedly distinguished itself in the past by producing wines that can match—or even surpass—the quality of the first growths.
+In hot, dry years, such as 2003, 2009, 2010, or even 2011, Montrose offers exceptional distinction.
+Hervé Berland, who now manages the estate, is elevating it to a level of definition and precision never before seen here.
 It is approaching a third star.

 James Suckling